COVID-19 updates for the SOE community

 What are the guidelines for events and gatherings in the School of Education?

-There will be no events for the duration of the "Stay Home, Stay Safe" order (until April 13).
-We will reassess event and meeting policies at that time based on CDC recommendations.
+There will be no events for the duration of the "Stay Home, Stay Safe" order.
+We will reassess event and meeting policies within our plans to gradually return to normal activity when it is safe to do so.

 Is the SOE Commencement Ceremony cancelled?